DD-Silence/Arxml-Editor/README.md

 # ArxmlEditor
 Similar to Artop editor example.
-A Viewer which can view add and delete element in arxml.
+A Viewer which can view create, modify and delete element in arxml.
 ![image](https://user-images.githubusercontent.com/101047683/226934271-f2fbe86a-2488-489f-9f8e-d5ed2d59bfe6.png)

 * With help of Vector AUTOSAR Scripting Engine, it is easy to handle arxml for all kind of version from R4.0 to R20-11.